HomeVestors of America

-HomeVestors of America, Inc. is a privately owned, nationwide US real estate investing franchisor.
-It's independently owned and operated franchisees buy homes in need of repair and homes that owners need to sell more quickly than usually can be done through a realtor.
+HomeVestors of America, Inc., also known as We Buy Ugly Houses, its trademarked slogan, is an American privately owned, real estate investing franchisor.
+Independently owned and operated franchisees buy homes in need of repair and homes that owners need to sell more quickly than can usually be done through a realtor.
 Franchisees usually renovate and sell or rent the homes.
-The company was formed in 1996 to give people a fast and easy way to sell a house or unwanted property for cash.
-Since then, they have bought over 125,000 homes for cash and have become America’s #1 cash home buyer.
+The company operates in 45 states with over 1,100 franchises and growing.

 The firm is headquartered in Dallas, Texas.
-Currently David Hicks is CEO and President of HomeVestors.
+Currently Larry Goodman is CEO of HomeVestors.

 History

-Real estate agent Ken D'Angelo founded HomeVestors of America in 1989 and began franchising in 1996.
+Real estate agent Ken D'Angelo founded HomeVestors of America in 1996 and began franchising that same year.
 By the end of that year, it had 17 franchisees and generated about $800,000 in revenue.
 It also sold its 25,000th house, in Jonesboro, GA.
 Franchisees hold the homes for six months on average.